Paranasal Sinuses: 5 Things You Should Know

 When we catch a cold or when we have allergies there’s an excessive growth of bacteria and germs in the paranasal cavity, which produces a bacterial or viral infection.

-Acute sinusitis is a very common condition associated with the simple cold.
+Acute sinusitis is a very common condition associated with the common cold.

 If it’s caused by a virus, it’ll heal itself in a few days, but if it’s a bacterial infection, acute sinusitis could last up to four weeks.